 Learn how to make vinyl decals for nearly anything in your home!
 In this tutorial, we’ll show you how to make and apply vinyl decals to your kitchen appliances, including your Instant Pot, KitchenAid Mixer, Keurig coffee machine, and blender!

 You can decorate just about anything with vinyl.
-I know — I’ve put vinyl on mugs, Cricut machines, canvas, ornaments, walls, and so much more!
+I know — I’ve put vinyl on mugs, glasses, your Cricut machine, canvas, ornaments, walls, and so much more!
 It’s just so easy to do, and I want to be sure you know how to do it, too.
 And you probably already have something at your place just begging for a little vinyl personalization … your kitchen appliances!
 They work hard for us, and deserve a little spicing up.
-You can make vinyl decals that fit perfectly on your favorite kitchen appliances – they’ll be the talk of the neighborhood!
+You can make custom decals that fit perfectly on your favorite kitchen appliances – they’ll be the talk of the neighborhood!
 You can put vinyl decals on your Instant Pot, KitchenAid mixer, Keurig, or blender!
 So for Day 17 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make vinyl decals for your kitchen appliances.

 See exactly how to make vinyl decals for your kitchen appliances in my tutorial video (or keep scrolling if you prefer a step-by-step photo tutorial):